Shared Online Projects Initiative (SOPI)

 Monetary award for online modules/course development

 The grant through this initiative provides funding of up to $8,000 per instructor for the development of online modules and/or course development.
+The grant excludes the purchase of technology hardware such as laptops or computers.
 If an instructor requires additional funding for technological supplies, please inquire within your home institution.

 Non-monetary award for online modules/course development